 Vagifem is unlikely to interact with other medications, as it contains a very low dose of estradiol.
 However, inform your doctor if you are taking or have recently taken any other medications, including those purchased over the counter without a prescription.

-Suppositories such as Vagifem and topical treatments such as Ovestin, Estriol and Premarin Creams are a good choice for women who are starting HRT, but they are only effective in relieving symptoms that are local to the vaginal region.
+Suppositories such as Vagifem and topical treatments such as Ovestin and estriol creams are a good choice for women who are starting HRT, but they are only effective in relieving symptoms that are local to the vaginal region.
 In general, these treatments carry less risk of side effects than oral forms of HRT because they bypass the digestive system.
 Topical creams, however, can have a weakening effect on latex condoms, so you will need to consult your doctor about other forms of contraception while using them.

-Other oestrogen-only forms of HRT are only suitable for women who have had a hysterectomy, or who have an alternative supply of progesterone such as an intrauterine device (IUD), as progesterone is necessary to prevent oestrogen from causing a dangerous build up of the uterine lining.
-Premarin and Elleste Solo are tablets that are taken orally, while Elleste Solo MX80, Elleste Solo MX40 and Evorel are transdermal patches which need to be changed twice weekly.
+Other oestrogen-only forms of HRT are only suitable for women who have had a hysterectomy, or who have an alternative supply of progesterone such as a Mirena intrauterine system (IUD), as progesterone is necessary to prevent oestrogen from causing a dangerous build-up of the uterine lining.
+Premarin and Elleste Solo are tablets that are taken orally, while Elleste Solo MX80, Elleste Solo MX40 and Evorel are transdermal patches that need to be changed twice weekly.
 Patches are beneficial for those more prone to experiencing side effects, as they are absorbed straight into the bloodstream without being digested.

-HRT is widely accessible through the NHS, and online at Dr Felix, and is the most effective and popular choice for dealing with the symptoms of menopause.
+A range of HRT is available online at Dr Felix, and is the most effective and popular choice for dealing with the symptoms of menopause.
 Some women may choose to try herbal supplements to help with mood swings and night sweats, although the effectiveness of such products is unknown.
 Before trying herbal supplements, speak to a doctor or pharmacist about their ingredients and effectiveness.

 A few simple lifestyle changes can help to reduce the impact of menopause in your daily life.
 Cutting down on alcohol, coffee and spicy foods, and quitting smoking can all help to reduce hot flushes and night sweats, which exercising regularly and increasing your intake of vitamin D will help to keep your bones strong and healthy.
 Some women choose to try increasing their intake of plant-based foods containing phytoestrogens, such as sesame and flaxseeds, nuts dried fruits, and other fruits such as oranges, strawberries and apricots, although there is little evidence to suggest that an oestrogen-rich diet is sufficient for reducing the impact of menopause.